swiftlang/swift-package-manager/Documentation/Usage.md

 Let’s see another example of using [IJG’s JPEG library](http://www.ijg.org) from an executable, which has some caveats.

-Create a directory called `example`, and initialize it as a package that builds an executable:
+Create a package called `example` as a package that builds an executable:

-    $ mkdir example
-    $ cd example
-    example$ swift package init --type executable
+    $ swift package init --name example --type executable

 Edit the `Sources/main.swift` so it consists of this code: